-Thank you for contacting me about Part 2 of the Leveson Inquiry and Section 40 of the Crime and Courts Act 2013.
+Thank you for contacting me about regulation of the press.

 Thank you again for taking the time to contact me.